International Students FAQ

 What do I need to do if I am applying for an F-1 Visa (four-year students)?

-Once we have received your signed Candidate’s Reply Card, enrollment deposit, and I-20 Request Form, Vassar will forward your I-20 Form.
-We are committed to mailing out your I-20 by the end of May, provided we have received your I-20 Request Form and any supporting documentation.
+Once we have received your signed Candidate’s Reply Card, enrollment deposit, and I-20 Request Form, Vassar will forward your I-20 Form and i901 receipt.
+We will be sending you these materials electronically through email this summer.
+We are committed to sending your I-20 by the end of May, provided we have received your I-20 Request Form and any supporting documentation.
 If you are a matriculating student and have not received access to our online I-20 Request portal, please contact Andrew Meade ASAP at firstname.lastname@example.org.

 In addition to your I-20 Form, you will need to pay a $200 SEVIS fee.
 This fee is required by the US with all new visa applications.
 Vassar will pay this fee up front as a convenience so that we may supply you with the payment voucher at the same time as your I-20.
 You will need both your I-20 and this voucher to apply for a visa.
 The SEVIS fee will be added to your Tuition Bill.
 If you are receiving need-based financial aid, Vassar will cover this fee.

 To enter the U.S. as a non-immigrant student, students applying for an F-1 student visa must have the “Certificate of Eligibility,” or Form I-20.
 Once you receive the form, you will take the I-20, the SEVIS fee voucher, your passport and supporting documentation to the nearest U.S. Embassy or Consulate to request the F-1 visa.
-Students will generally receive their I-20s and fee vouchers from Vassar by early June, so you will not want to schedule a visa interview at the embassy prior to that time.
+You should schedule a visa interview as soon as you receive your documents from us.
+If U.S. visa centers have not yet reopened, the first available date may be many months from now.
+Be sure to check the consulate/embassy website daily, so that as soon as they do open you can get the earliest available interview.
 Note: Canadian students are not required to schedule a visa interview.

 What do I need to do if I am applying for a J-1 Visa (exchange students)?